 - For records of transactions and contract details

-Where necessary we share footage and images from CCTV and ANPR with the police, local authorities and government agencies for the prevention and detection of crime.
+Where necessary we share footage and images from CCTV with the police, local authorities and government agencies for the prevention and detection of crime.
 Where requested by a law firm or insurance company acting on behalf of an individual, we may disclose CCTV footage or images for use by them as evidence in relation to a claim, for example, damage to a device or injury to ones person.
 Footage is not shared with any third party.
 These recordings are stored locally, within the United Kingdom.

 The Telecommunications Regulations 2000 states that businesses can record calls without consent for the following purposes: